haiko-xyz/amm/docs/4-testing-suite.md

 ## Models

-Sphinx's execution logic is relatively complex.
+Haiko's execution logic is relatively complex.
 To help with testing, we rely on a set of [models](../models) to replicate the computations under each test case.
 The models produce a set of canonical results that can be compared to test outputs.

 The models are written in Typescript and run on `decimal.js`, a high precision math library.
 They are designed to be as simple as possible to minimise the risk of bugs, although of course they are not guaranteed to be bug free.